shohoku11wrj/shohoku11wrj.github.com/_posts/way/Technology/2013-09-28-android-staggered-gridview.md

 lan: EN
 ---

-There is a open source library of [Staggered Grid View](https://github.com/maurycyw/StaggeredGridView)
+There is an open source library of [Staggered Grid View](https://github.com/maurycyw/StaggeredGridView)

 It works fine but...
 There are some flaws: